-Deciding someone’s employment status can be complicated and Employment Tribunals and HMRC may consider different factors when deciding what status you have, as there is no single legal definition.
+Deciding someone’s employment status can be complicated and Employment Tribunals and HMRC may consider different factors when deciding your status, as there is no single legal definition.
 IR35 legislation has muddied the legal waters further, and not knowing how to correctly define yourself can lead to Tribunals and, in some cases, financial penalties.
 For more information on determining your legal status if you are a Contractor, see our IR35 Guide.

 There are three different types of working individuals

-In 2015 the Office of Tax Simplification published a report on employment status, making several proposals on how to simplify establishing someone’s status, which you can read here.
+In 2015 the Office of Tax Simplification published a report on employment status, making several proposals on how to simplify establishing someone’s status, our article explains the details.

 Read the details of the 2016 Uber drivers employment tribunal.

-And Acas have published new guidance for employers in relation to employment status (March 2017) which you can see here.
-The guidance is to assist employers following the recent cases regarding employment status in the ‘gig economy’ and also covers agency workers, apprentices, fixed term workers, piece work, volunteers, work experience, internships and zero hours contracts.
+Acas has published guidance for employers in relation to employment status (March 2017) .
+The guidance is to assist employers following the numerous cases regarding employment status in the ‘gig economy’ and also covers agency workers, apprentices, fixed term workers, piece work, volunteers, work experience, internships and zero hours contracts.

-Presently, there is no single legal test to determine if you are an employee or a worker, but you are likely to be an Employee (whether on a Permanent (open-ended) contract or on a Fixed-Term contract) if –
+Presently, there’s no single legal test to determine if you are an employee or a worker, but you are likely to be an Employee (whether on a Permanent, open-ended contract or on a Fixed-Term contract) if :

-If you are an Employee your contract is called a ‘contract of service’.
+If you’re an Employee your contract is called a ‘contract of service’.

 On 1st September 2013, Employee-Shareholder contracts were introduced into UK law – this is a new type of employee contract and full details are here.